 As I close this broadcast, I appeal to the Jamaican people for their understanding.
 The problems facing our country did not happen overnight and solving these problems will not be an overnight thing.
 The important thing is to recognize that these problems are real; they do exist.
 There is no simple solution, no easy way out.
 We are going to have to work hard – extra hard – to overcome these problems and power our way forward, controlling our expenditure, paying down our debt and reducing our borrowing so that businesses can thrive and we can spend more of our resources on education, health, infrastructure and other essential government services.

 We can do it!
 The Jamaican people have demonstrated time and again that we can do great things.
-We will overcome!
-We will turn the corner and we will move forward.
+We will

 And I will never let go of my vision of a Jamaica whose people are at peace with one another and a Jamaica where every child can go to a good school and every adult to a decent job.